 Posted by Christopher Coen on February 23, 2014

 Last fall the State Department restricted new refugee placements to Amarillo in fiscal year 2014 to family reunion cases after local government agencies reported being overloaded with newly resettled refugees and secondary migrants coming from other resettlement sites.
 Congressman Mac Thornberry brought State Department refugee resettlement office officials to Amarillo to meet with community leaders.
 Catholic Charities of the Texas Panhandle and Refugee Services of Texas are the local area resettlement agencies.
 They were asked three years ago to cut the number of resettled refugees (but apparently did not do so).
-Local government agencies complain that the schools are unable to handle to load of new refugee children, and that the City’s 911 emergency phone system was struggling to deal with the many languages spoken.
-Refugees – largely from Burma, but also from Iraq and Iran – have been migrating to the city for the $14 per hour meatpacking plant jobs as well as to be near relatives.
+Local government agencies complain that the schools was unable to handle the load of new refugee children, and that the City’s 911 emergency phone system was struggling to deal with the many languages spoken.
+Refugees – largely from Myanmar (Burma), but also from Iraq and Iran – have been migrating to the city for the $14 per hour meatpacking plant jobs, as well as to live near relatives.
 That “secondary migration” apparently continues, with the State Department only being able to cut the number of directly resettled refugees.
 An article in the Texas Tribune covers the story:

 More international refugees were resettled in Texas in 2012 than in any other state, according to the federal Office of Refugee Resettlement.
 And one of the leading destinations is Amarillo, where members of Mr. Thawng’s church and other newcomers from places like Myanmar and Iraq often work in meatpacking plants.